 THE RUPEE: Mixed movement

-KARACHI: On Friday, PKR exhibited mixed movement.
-It remained unchanged against USD in interbank market while going up against USD, Euro and AED in open market and remaining unchanged against SR. In global currency markets, USD was near multi-week highs as strong US economic data suggested possibility of policy tightening.
+KARACHI: On Thursday, PKR displayed mixed movement.
+It went down against USD in interbank and open markets while going up against Euro and SR (in open market).
+According to experts, strong possible reasons for PKR being under pressure in past few days could be pressure of payments in June and bond yields going down.
+The currency should pick up near Eid-ul-Azha as remittances start flowing in.
+(Read more at https://www.brecorder.com/news/40098680/currency-and-the-reer-view)

-INTER-BANK MARKET RATES: In the interbank market, Pakistan Rupee remained unchanged for both buying and selling against USD over yesterday’s rates closing at 154.60 and 154.70 respectively.
+INTER-BANK MARKET RATES: In the interbank market, Pakistan Rupee lost 30 paisas for buying and 20 paisas for selling against USD over yesterday's rates closing at 155.85 and 155.95 respectively.

-OPEN MARKET RATES: In the open market, PKR went up by 10 paisas for both buying and selling against USD over yesterday’s rates closing at 154.70 and 155.20 respectively.
+OPEN MARKET RATES: In the open market, PKR lost 30 paisas for both buying and selling against USD over yesterday's rates closing at 155.70 and 156.10 respectively.

-Against Euro, PKR gained 1.50 rupees for both buying and selling closing at 186 and 187.50 respectively.
+Against Euro, PKR gained 50 paisas for both buying and selling closing at 187.50 and 189 respectively.

-Against UAE Dirham, PKR gained 5 paisas for buying and remained unchanged for selling closing at 41.95 and 42.15 respectively.
+Against UAE Dirham, PKR lost 5 paisas for buying while remaining unchanged for selling closing at 42.20 and 42.35 respectively.

-Against Saudi Riyal, PKR remained unchanged for both buying and selling closing at 41.05 and 41.20 respectively.
+Against Saudi Riyal, PKR remained unchanged for buying while gaining 5 paisas for selling closing at 41.25 and 41.40 respectively.

 ========================